 The soaring arches of the Princeton University Chapel have summoned countless people to come inside to find faith, peace, inspiration, challenge, and courage.
 The gathering for worship that, in 1746, resulted in the founding of what is now Princeton University is the same community that convenes each Sunday morning to pray for a Spirit and to depart for service to humanity.
 It is in the Chapel that the University comes together as a community.
 This is true at Opening Exercises, Baccalaureate, and annual memorial services for alumni and staff of the University, and numerous concert performances every year.

 Today, enhanced by its elegant beauty and charm, the Chapel has been an attractive site for frequent weddings and memorial services for alumni, faculty, and many other friends of the University.
 In addition to the various denominational services held throughout the week, an ecumenical service is offered by the Dean and the Associate Dean of Religious Life each Sunday at 11:00 am (10:00 am during summer).
+Please note the services are now online due to COVID-19 and can be found on the chapel website (chapel.princeton.edu).
 The Deans are also joined by an array of nationally known guest preachers throughout the year and Princeton University students act as Chapel Deacons, assisting the Deans in leading the weekly worship.
 The service is open not only to the entire Princeton University community but to townspeople and visitors to Princeton as well, who are most-warmly welcomed.
-Please follow this link to see upcoming worship services and concerts in the university chapel.
+Please visit the chapel website (chapel.princeton.edu) or follow this link to see upcoming worship services and concerts in the university chapel.
+Please note all worship services and concerts are only offered online and Murray-Dodge Hall and the Princeton University Chapel are closed due to COVID-19.

 For information about the Carillon Concert Series held in the Graduate College, 88 College Road West, Princeton - please visit the Carillon website for further details.